bearski/tt-ladder/README.md

 #### 18 May 2014

 Added option to allow multiple simultaneous challenges.
 Challengees get extra time if they already have open challenges.
+Page titles and headers are customizable.

 #### 16 May 2014